trayburn/trayburn.github.com/_posts/2016-05-06-We-Need-To-Stop-Lying.md

 ## Lie #3 : Developers are bad at interpersonal communications

 I'm sure right about now you're thinking ... "wait that isn't a lie!".
-But your wrong.
+But you're wrong.
 It is a lie.
 Many developers are actually pretty darned good at interpersonal communications.
 But what they are bad at is communicating about things which they do not think is interesting.
 Want to talk about Captain